 In summer, guests sit out under the trees on the lawn and read or watch the boat traffic along the Bosphorus.

 In winter, a fireplace in your room makes it cozy for enjoying the ever-changing watery panorama.

 We loved our two-storey loft suite.

 Downstairs, French doors opened from the ground-floor living room onto the hotel’s lawn and garden.

 For breakfast (included in the rate), the terrace is open in warm weather – you can linger over cappuccino while eyeing ferries and tankers glide by.

-For dinner, Sumahan’s Waterfront restaurant features fresh fish, along with a Turkish and international à la carte menu.
+For dinner, Sumahan’s Waterfront restaurant features fresh fish, along with Turkish food like mezes and an international à la carte menu.

 2) Tomtom Suites

 Fancy a stay in a former Franciscan nunnery?

 Don’t be misled by the odd name, which is based on the hotel’s street name.
 Tomtom Suites is one of the best boutique hotels in Istanbul.